Foreign relations of the Mughal Empire: Balkh campaign of Shah Jahan

-In 1598 after the death of Abdullah Khan Uzbeg, the Uzbegs became ineffective to threaten Mughal position in North-West for a long period of time until a new Uzbeg ruler, Nazr Muhammad captured Balkh and Bokhara.
+In 1598, after the death of Abdullah Khan, the Uzbeks became ineffective to threaten Mughal position in North-West for a long period of time until a new Uzbek ruler, Nazr Muhammad captured Balkh and Bokhara.
 Both Nazr Muhammad and his son Abdul Aziz were ambitious, and their control over the Balkh and Bokhara implied their future attempt to threaten Mughals in Kabul.
 Later, Abdul Aziz rebelled against his father and Nazr Muhammad was able to control only Balkh, which was also threatened by the activities of his son.
 Threatened by his rebel son, Nazr Muhammad sought the help of Shah Jahan who was keen to help as he wanted a friendly ruler at Bokhara.
-Shah Jahan ordered Prince Murad Baksh to march toward Balkh, and to help Nazr Muhammad in maintaining his hold upon his empire as well as to assist him in capturing Samarqand and Bokhara.
+Shah Jahan ordered Prince Murad Baksh to march toward Balkh, and to help Nazr Muhammad in maintaining his hold upon his empire as well as to assist him in capturing Samarkand and Bokhara.
 Prince Murad marched as per the order but made a mistake by not waiting for the order of Nazr Muhammad and rushed Balkh in hurry.
 He also commanded his army to march into the fort of Balkh, in which Nazr Muhammad was seeking shelter.

-The hasty action by the prince made Nazr Muhammad skeptical of his intention, and thus, he fled.
+The hasty action by the prince made Nazr Muhammad sceptical of his intention, and thus, he fled.
 Mughals occupied Balkh but they were soon attacked by Abdul Aziz, the rebel son of Nazr Muhammad who mustered an army of 1,20,000 to cross Oxus river and launch strike against the Mughals.
 Prince Murad who was unable to continue in the campaign was now replaced by prince Aurangzeb.
 Under the command of Aurangzeb, the Mughals routed Uzbegs under Abdul Aziz, in 1647, near Balkh.
 After the Mughal's success at Balkh, the prestige of Mughal army rose and the supporters of Abdul Aziz renounced him.
-Nazr Muhammad, who was taking refuge at Persia by then, started conversation with the Mughals for regaining his empire, and his claims were supported by Shah Jahan.
+Nazr Muhammad, who was taking refuge in Persia by then, started conversation with the Mughals for regaining his empire, and his claims were supported by Shah Jahan.

-Nazr Muhammad was asked to submit personally and apologise to Aurangzeb, but According to Satish Chandra:
+Nazr Muhammad was asked to submit personally and apologise to Aurangzeb, but according to Satish Chandra:

 This was a mistake since the proud Uzbeg ruler was unlikely to demean himself in this way, particularly when he knew that it was impossible for the Mughals to hold on to Balkh for any length of time.

-The unfriendly Uzbeg population of the Balkh and the harsh Winter accompanied by shortage of supplies made Mughals left in the same year(1647) in which Balkh was captured.
-The gain of Shah Jahan was his success in keeping Uzbeg divided and preventing a united Uzbeg state to rise, which could have been a danger to Mughals at Kabul.
+The unfriendly Uzbek population of the Balkh and the harsh Winter accompanied by shortage of supplies made Mughals left in the same year (1647) in which Balkh was captured.
+The gain of Shah Jahan was his success in keeping the Uzbeks divided and preventing a united Uzbek state to rise, which could have been a danger to Mughals at Kabul.
 The motive of "Balkh campaign", as Shah Jahan's attempt to regain Mughal homeland of Samarqand and Fargana, and setting up a scientific frontier at Oxus, is discarded by Satish Chandra, as Oxus was hardly defensible and no serious attempt were made for the former.